neoclide/macdown.vim/Readme.md

     :PreviewAuto

-The chrome page would be refreshed on CursorHold and BufWrite
+The corresponding chrome tab would be activated and refreshed on CursorHold and BufWrite

 ## Configuration